 It is your responsibility to be clear on the restrictions that need to be imposed to safeguard your data.
 It is therefore important to document why and how you intend to restrict access to the data; to inform the data archive or repository, to inform prospective users of the data, and where appropriate, to justify your decisions to your funder.

 Several techniques can be used to restrict access to data, for example:

-Please note: The University's Research Data York service may not be able to accommodate all access restrictions.
-If you plan to transfer data to Research Data York and you have identified reasons to restrict access, you should discuss these with the Library's Research Support Team as early as possible.
+Please note: The University's Research Data York service cannot accommodate all access restrictions.
+If you plan to deposit data to Research Data York and you have identified reasons to restrict access, you should discuss these with the Open Research team (firstname.lastname@example.org) as early as possible.

 Concordat on Open Research Data states:

 "It is not always appropriate to make research data openly accessible, and there are a variety of legitimate reasons to restrict access, however, the concordat takes as its starting axiom that, where possible, making research data openly available for inspection and use by others is an inherent good with many benefits."